 Other musical interests include studying the piano, where he has achieved numerous superior ratings, as well as top ratings in Music Theory and Ear Training.
 He enjoys composing chamber and symphonic music.

 Sameer attends Northside College Prep, a Chicago Public School.
-In addition to music, Sameer enjoys math, Rubik’s cubes, and computers.
+In addition to music, Sameer enjoys math, Rubik’s cubes, birdwatching, and computers.